Octopus136/Image-Transfer/README.md

 ## Usage

 1. Download the latest version of ImgSizer from the [Releases](https://github.com/Burnside999/ImgSizer/releases) page.
 2. ImgSizer requires the .NET 8.0 runtime.
-Run `setup-doenet.bat` to install it.
+Run `setup-dotnet.bat` to install it.
 3. Launch `ImgSizer.exe` to start the application.

 ## Roadmap